 Attendance at the lottery is preferred but is not required.

-All lotteries will be conducted in the month of February, annually.
+All lotteries will be conducted during the month of February, annually.

 If the space available exceeds the number of interested families (i.e. 30 spaces available and 10 families apply), a lottery is not needed.
 Those families will be contacted to complete the enrollment process within the appropriate timeline.